-Listen to Marco’s just released track (2016) “Nigella” – Riccardo Pittau: trumpet & Marco Bittelli: guitar here
+Listen to Marco’s single from 2016 – “Nigella” – Riccardo Pittau: trumpet & Marco Bittelli: guitar here

 As with the first CD, Bittelli chose to record the melodies of his compositions on a variety of instruments, not just his guitar.
 “When I compose a song, even before writing down the music, I often hear the instrument that it should play the melody,” Bittelli said.
 “Sometimes it is a guitar, but sometimes it is a horn.
 The most important element for me is staying true to the first feelings and atmosphere that inspired the composition.”
 Alba was influenced by the diversity of blended rhythms and sounds of South American music.